 In most states across Australia, the limitation period for pursuing unpaid debts is set at six (6) years.
 However, it’s crucial to note that the Northern Territory has a different timeframe, with a limitation period of three (3) years.
 Understanding the limitation period is essential as it defines the legal timeframe within which creditors can take action to recover their debts.
 This period starts from one of the following dates:

-The debt became due and payable; or
+- The date when the debt became due and payable.

 Should you require any assistance in regards to unpaid debt, contact our debt recovery lawyers now to discuss your options in a no-obligation consultation with the experts.
 We will guide you, step by step and ensure the best possible outcome for your circumstances.
 Call our Brisbane lawyers on (07) 3009 8444 or our Sydney lawyers on (02) 9307 8900.
 Alternatively, click here to get started.

 The blog published by Rostron Carlyle Rojas is intended as general information only and is not legal advice on any subject matter.
 By viewing the blog posts, the reader understands there is no solicitor-client relationship between the reader and the blog publisher.
 The blog should not be used as a substitute for legal advice from a legal practitioner, and readers are urged to consult RCR on any legal queries concerning a specific situation.